President of Germany: Dissolution of the Bundestag

+The first scenario has never happened.
+The second has been used to call snap elections in 1972, 1983, 2005, and 2025, in all four cases with the incumbent chancellor asking his own party to vote down the confidence motion and obtaining a dissolution.
+Though the use of this strategy is controversial and the 1983 and 2005 cases resulted in complaints to the Federal Constitutional Court, it has been upheld as lawful.

 Promulgation of the law

 All federal laws must be signed by the president before they can come into effect.
 The president may refuse to sign the law, thus effectively vetoing it.
 In principle, the president has the full veto authority on any bill, but this, however, is not how past presidents handled their power.
 Usually, the president checks if the law was passed according to the order mandated by the Constitution and/or if the content of the law is constitutional.
-Only in cases in which the incumbent president had serious doubts about the constitutionality of a bill laid before him, he has refused to sign it.
-It also has to be stated that the president may at his own discretion sign such a "vetoed" bill at any later time, if for example the Basic Law has been changed in the relevant aspect or if the bill in question has been amended according to his concerns, because his initial refusal to sign a bill is not technically a final veto.
+Only in cases in which the incumbent president had serious doubts about the constitutionality of a bill laid before them, they have refused to sign it.
+It also has to be stated that the president may at their own discretion sign such a "vetoed" bill at any later time, if for example the Basic Law has been changed in the relevant aspect or if the bill in question has been amended according to his concerns, because their initial refusal to sign a bill is not technically a final veto.

-As yet (2022), this has happened only nine times and no president has done it more often than two times during his term:
+As of 2023, this has happened only nine times and no president has done it more often than two times during their term: